fs-mschmidty/MPSG_NNFG_R_Pipeline/qmd/species_evaluation.docx.md

-No other qualifying conservation categories apply to this species.
+Nebraska SWAP Tier 2.

-### Number of Occurrence records by Data Source
+### Number of Occurrence Records by Data Source